 Living with a substance use disorder is challenging.
-The fact that so many Americans are struggling with this problem makes it an epidemic in the United States.
+In fact, according to the National Institutes of Health, twenty-three million adults in the U.S. have struggled with problematic drug use at some point in their lives.
 However, the problem is compounded when people with substance addiction also have a mental health problem.
 The fact is these two conditions often go together.
 When this occurs, it’s critical to participate in a dual diagnosis treatment program.
 At a dual diagnosis treatment program, you can find a pathway to inner healing and freedom from drug addiction.

 A dual diagnosis involves a person who has two conditions occurring simultaneously.
 In other words, a person is diagnosed with a substance use disorder while at the same time having a mental health condition.
 Some common mental health conditions that are common with substance use disorder are as follows: